Alexandria Commission on Persons with Disabilities

 What's New

-The following individuals will be recognized by the ACPD:
+Two outstanding Alexandria individuals were recognized by the ACPD:

-- Katherine Radt, a student at Alexandria City High School, will receive the Gerry Bertier Scholarship, which is awarded to an Alexandria resident or student with a disability who is seeking post-secondary education.
+- Evan Ameer Khanna, a student at Alexandria City High School, received the Gerry Bertier Scholarship, which is awarded to an Alexandria resident or student with a disability who is seeking post-secondary education.

-- Mac Slover, Board Chair & Volunteer Program Coordinator for the Miracle League of Alexandria, will receive the John Duty Collins III Outstanding Advocate for Persons with Disabilities Award, which recognizes an individual who advocates for and contributes to the promotion of equal opportunity for people with disabilities in Alexandria.
+- Diane Monnig, Director of Programs for The ARC of Northern Virginia, received the John Duty Collins III Outstanding Advocate for Persons with Disabilities Award, which recognizes an individual who advocates for and contributes to the promotion of equal opportunity for people with disabilities in Alexandria.

 About the Alexandria Commission on Persons with Disabilities